kim3-sudo/nsm3data/CONTRIBUTING.md

 install()
 ```

-4. Use Git to add your changes in a pull request. *Please  pull latest changes before pushing your changes up!*
+4. Use Git to add your changes in a pull request. *Please  pull latest changes from the remote repository before pushing your changes up!*